mgwebb/concourse-spring-boot-maven/README.md

     branch: master
 ```

+### Task

-And it will run the package task, which tells Concourse to:
+Then it runs the test task, which tells Concourse to:

 - create a linux container
 - using the [Java 8 Dockerfile] published on Docker Hub
 - add the `source-code` resource to the container
-- run a command in the container
+- run the Maven test command in the container

 ```yaml
 # ci/tasks/package.yml